Application Deadline: February 1, 2017

 - Cost–Benefit Analysis

 - Patient Satisfaction

-- To support the post doctoral career development of individuals prepared to engage in research that will strengthen representation of health outcomes in schools of pharmacy, medicine, nursing, and public health.
+- To support the career development of scientists prepared to engage in health outcomes research.

 Eligibility & Requirements